Carson2001/Computer-Networking-Projects/README.md

 # Packet-Tracer-Projects
 Welcome!
-This repository is dedicated to providing Packet Tracer projects and activities for individuals looking to hone their skills in network configuration and cyber security.
-As this repository grows, you'll find a variety of exercises here to challenge yourself and improve your understanding of networking concepts and security practices.
+This repository is dedicated to providing Packet Tracer projects and activities for individuals looking to improve their skills in network configuration security.
+As this repository grows, you'll find a variety of exercises here to challenge yourself and improve your understanding of networking concepts and security practices. ***These projects are not affiliated with any company and are strictly for educational purposes.***

 ## About Packet Tracer:
 Cisco Packet Tracer is a powerful network simulation tool that allows users to experiment with network behavior and test configurations in a virtual environment.
 It's an excellent tool for learning networking concepts, designing networks, and practicing configuration tasks without the need for physical hardware.